Le-Tuan-Binh/ucademy/markdown/knowledge.md

 However, we usually use font in the `layout.tsx` so when we loading any page, it will load all font, it will make the page is loading too slow.
 So follow by the `NextJs` the best practice is we will create a different file to export font like `font.ts` and when we use in page, we will import to make the page loading more better.

 ### 5. Next/Link concept in NextJS Project

+In Next.js, the concept of `routing` and `navigation` is handled using the `Link` component from the `next/link` module.
+This component provides client-side navigation between pages in your Next.js application, ensuring fast transitions without full page reloads.

+Some of props we usually use in `Link` tag which is have the function to working alternative `a` tag in HTML

+`**href**`: This prop specifies the URL or path the link should navigate to within your Next.js application.expand_more.
+It's essential for defining the target of the link.
+You can use absolute paths (starting with a slash /) for internal routes or relative paths for linking within the same directory.